YDIN/branding/docs/linkedin-dimensions.md

 # LinkedIn Dimensions

-**To make LinkedIn work for you, it's important to understand how "the LinkedIn dimensions" works.**
+**To make LinkedIn work for you, it's important to understand how "the LinkedIn dimensions" work.**

 ---

-## HORIZONTAL - How you can be found and verified ("social proof")
+## HORIZONTAL - How you can be found and verified in LinkedIn ("social proof")

 In addition to searching your name, or clicking a link to your profile somewhere outside Linkedin, your profile can be found multiple different ways.